French PM says 2nd virus wave is here, vastly extends curfew

 PARIS (AP) — French Prime Minister Jean Castex announced on Thursday a vast extension of the nightly curfew that is intended to curb the spiraling spread of the coronavirus, saying “the second wave is here.”

-The curfew imposed in eight regions of France last week, including Paris and its suburbs, is being extended starting Friday at midnight to 38 regions and Polynesia, Castex said.
-It is to last six weeks before a review, he said.
+The curfew imposed in eight regions of France last week, including Paris and its suburbs, is being extended starting Friday at midnight to 38 more regions and Polynesia, Castex said.
+It is likely to last six weeks before a review, he said.

+Hours after the prime minister announced the curfews, public health authorities reported that France had recorded more than 41,600 new virus cases, a daily high since the country began widespread testing.
+Figures showed France nearing 1 million cases since the start of the pandemic, with 999,043 as of Thursday evening.

 “In France, like everywhere in Europe, the second wave is here,” Castex said at a news conference, adding that “no one is spared.”